Employment Checks Contract

 • ensures you comply with legislative requirements and government policies

-Managed service providers will manage customer contracts for those agencies/clusters under Contractor Central.
+Managed service providers will leverage C0011 for portfolio/agencies under Contract Central.

 What we mean by contingent workers